Collection Title: Keen, Charleen collection

 Collection Title: King, David land grant

-This land grant was given to David King of Lawrence County, Mississippi, in 1821 and in Washington County, Mississippi.
+This land grant was obtained by David King of Lawrence County, Mississippi, in 1821 and in Washington County, Mississippi.

 Collection Title: Kirby, F.B. letter

 This collection contains a letter written by F.B.
 Kirby, B.L.
 McRae, C. McRae, C.M.
 Dews, S.S.
 Perryman, Birdie Cook, and Minnie Alden concerning student extracurricular activities at the University of Arkansas.

 This collection contains records regarding land owned by Michael Kirst in Little Rock, Arkansas, during the 1870s.
 Most of the land purchased was along East Main Street.

 This collection contains photographs taken of Arkansas legislators (1994-2003) by Dixie Knight.